 Universities are trying to balance public health risks with the massive financial costs that would result from not reopening.
 But some income is expected to be lost regardless of how classes are held.
 The Big Ten Conference and Mid-American Conference have both decided to postpone college football, a big moneymaker for schools.

 Most universities in the state will offer a mix of in-person and online classes to students, put COVID response protocols in place, and adjust their academic calendars to limit student travel to and from campus.
 But many details are in the process of being sorted at every school, and are expected to change quickly if a school decides it can't contain COVID.

 Here’s a breakdown of the various plans universities are putting in place for the upcoming semester:

 University of Michigan

-The University of Michigan released their “Maize and BluePrint” Monday.
-The university will reopen all three campuses in the fall.
+The University of Michigan released their “Maize and BluePrint” in June.
+The university plans to reopen all three campuses in the fall.